ravencbr600/CIS133DA-L7-Project/README.md

 For the next steps you will need to apply appropriate CSS declaration blocks and selectors to style the page according to the directions.
 For any CSS property values not specifically defined for you, you will need to determine the value on your own.

 Use this as your opportunity to experiment with padding, margins etc. to adjust the look and feel of the web page!
+Also, you will have an opportunity in a few steps to select your own background and text colors.
+Use the [Rio Salado Color Picker Tool](https://riosalado.coursearc.com/content/cis133da-in-v12/lesson-5-introduction-css/rio-salado-college-color-tool/) if you need help selecting your colors.

 1. Add an internal style sheet to the appropriate section.
 2. Style the body to: